 Does the mere thought of planning every aspect of your wedding day months in advance fill you with dread?
 One of the joys of planning a last-minute wedding is the minimal amount of planning involved; perfect for the spur-of-the-moment couple who just want to tie the knot without any of the hassle!
-Picking the perfect venue can make organising your wedding a piece of cake, so we have some hints and tips to make sure where you tie the knot is the ideal place for you and your partner.
+Picking the perfect venue can mean you can stay organized and make organising your wedding a piece of cake, so we have some hints and tips to make sure where you tie the knot is the ideal place for you and your partner.

-If your chosen venue specialises in events, they will be no stranger to organising your big day in a small time-frame.
-These types of venues will also most likely have a dedicated weddings team with plenty of experience in everything from planning to delivering the perfect wedding day.
-Wedding planning teams will also be able to inspire you and guide you through the entire planning process and make sure every angle is covered, right down to the most intricate details.
+If your chosen venue specialises in events, they will be no stranger to organising your big day in a small time frame.
+These types of venues will also most likely have a dedicated wedding team with plenty of experience in everything from planning to delivering the perfect wedding day.
+Their wedding planners will also be able to inspire you and guide you through the entire planning process.
+Making sure that every angle is covered, right down to the most intricate details.

 Imagine planning your wedding well in advance, having all the latest colours and trends, thinking you have every angle covered, only for your ideas to become out of style and “totally last year”.
 Pretty disappointing, huh?
 One of the many advantages of a last-minute wedding is that they allow you to stay up to date with the latest trends and themes with no time for them to go out of fashion.

 Last-minute weddings also give you the opportunity to adapt your theme and your décor to the time of year.
 So, if keeping up with the modern and popular trends is a deal-maker, then maybe a last-minute wedding is for you!